floswald/python-novice-inflammation/episodes/03-matplotlib.md

 ## Solution

-Because matplotlib interpolates (draws a straight line) between the points.
+Because matplotlib by default draws a straight line between the points.
 One way to do avoid this is to use the Matplotlib `drawstyle` option:

 ```python